Large-Scale Low-Rank Gaussian Process Prediction with Support Points: Simulations

-Two Mat\'{e}rn covariance functions with consistent parameters $(\sigma_1^2,\psi_1,\nu)$ and $(\sigma_2^2,\psi_2,\nu)$ satisfying $\sigma_1^2/\psi_1^{2\nu}=\sigma_2^2/\psi_2^{2\nu}$ define two equivalent probability measures and thus obtain asymptotically equal predictions \citep{zhang2004}.
-Our simulation and theoretical results taken together demonstrate that the prediction performance is determined by the value of $\gamma$, and two consistent parameter settings should have an asymptotically equal $\gamma$.
-Table~\ref{tab:GammaConsistent} lists the average values of $\gamma$ among $100$ replicates under three consistent parameter settings.
+Two Mat\'{e}rn covariances with consistent parameters $(\sigma_1^2,\psi_1,\nu)$ and $(\sigma_2^2,\psi_2,\nu)$ satisfying $\sigma_1^2/\psi_1^{2\nu}=\sigma_2^2/\psi_2^{2\nu}$ define two equivalent probability measures and thus obtain asymptotically equal predictions \citep{zhang2004}.
+Our simulation and theoretical results taken together demonstrate that the prediction performance is determined by the $\gamma$ value, and two consistent parameter settings should have an asymptotically equal $\gamma$.
+Table~\ref{tab:GammaConsistent} lists the average values of $\gamma$ among ten replicates under three consistent parameter settings.
 The average values get closer as $n_0$ increases.
-This result validates our claim that $\gamma$ is a crucial measure of the complexity of the covariance function.
+This result supports our claim that $\gamma$ is a crucial measure of the smoothness of the process.
+Further validation is provided through an example utilizing another covariance, as demonstrated in Section S3 of the Supplementary Materials.